Emergency Management and Evacuation Procedures

 Creation and Distribution of Emergency Messages and Timely Warnings

-Designees from the following Newberry College offices have the authority to approve dissemination of emergency messages:
+Designees from the following Newberry College offices have the authority to approve the dissemination of emergency messages:

 Office of the President